What you need to know before hiring your expert

 System ID numbers (Utangarðskennitala) can only be used for individuals from EEA or EFTA states seeking temporary work in Iceland.
 Foreign citizens must always obtain a personal ID number (kennitala), even if they only work for 3-6 months.
 You can find out more about Icelandic ID numbers at

 2. Health insurance

-It takes six months of legal residence to become a member of the Icelandic Health Insurance system.
+Becoming a member of the Icelandic Health Insurance system takes six months of legal residence.
 Read more about

 A foreign national needs to find a place to live in Iceland to register their legal domicile here.
 They will likely ask for your assistance regarding this matter.
 For support, check out

-All applications must be signed, with all the required documentation included in the original application package.
-Your contact person will need to reply quickly to emails to speed up the application process.
+All applications must be signed, with all the required documentation in the original application package.
+Your contact person must reply quickly to emails to speed up the application process.

 5. Supporting documents

 Better to include more supporting documents with your application than fewer.
 It is always a good idea to have a reference from a former employer stating the expert's qualifications and experience.

 Remember that a union must have approved the terms and conditions stipulated in the employment contract before the application is sent to The Directorate of Immigration.